stormbrew/sack/README.md

 rather than working with the existing one.

 It is also compatible with rack in both directions.
-It is trivially possible to adapt a conventional rack application into this framework, and the only current implementation of a server is in fact a rack server.
+It is trivially possible to adapt a conventional rack application into this framework, and a rack server with some extensions (a little more than the thin async.callback extension) would be capable of acting as a baseline for this.

 Contracts
 =========